SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 17 September 2024 - Fix - Caching issues on the index file of Cloud web apps [ID 40777]
+#### 17 September 2024 - Fix - Caching issues index file dataminer.services web apps [ID 40777]

-Users would see an old version of the site when a newer version is available.
-Caching headers for Cloud web apps have been adjusted to prevent caching when a new version is available.
+It could occur that an old version of the site was shown when a newer version was available.
+To prevent this, caching headers for dataminer.services web apps have been adjusted to avoid caching when a new version is available.

 #### 17 September 2024 - Fix - Remote Access (automatic) login not working with special characters in DataMiner account configuration [ID 40788]